CExA-project/ddc/paper/paper.md

 - `StridedDiscreteDomain`, a Cartesian product of sets of `DiscreteElement` with a fixed step/stride in each dimension,
 - `SparseDiscreteDomain`, a Cartesian product of explicitly ordered lists of `DiscreteElement` in each dimension.

-The reason to introduce multiple sets is to mitigate the cost of containers access through `DiscreteElement` indices.
-Indeed they are used to retrieve the position of a given multi-index relatively to the front multi-index.
+The performance of the container's data access depends on the properties of the set considered.
+Indeed the set is used to retrieve the position of a given multi-index relatively to the front multi-index.
 Thus the performance of this operation depends on the information available in the set.

 ### Slicing

-Like `std::mdspan`, DDC containers support slicing through the bracket operator that always returns a `ChunkSpan`.
+Similar to `std::mdspan`, DDC containers support slicing through the bracket operator that always returns a `ChunkSpan`.
 The key property is that the resulting slice’s set of `DiscreteElement` is a subset of the original set.

 ### Multidimensional algorithms